 Cautionary Drugs List – Certain medications and over-the-counter preparations may worsen MG symptoms.
 DOWNLOAD the LIST of CAUTIONARY DRUGS and have it available for EMTs, emergency room staff, and medical professionals in both an in or out-patient setting.

-Emergency Alert Card – This helpful wallet card can be printed out and presented to medical professionals so they know you have myasthenia gravis.
+Emergency Alert Card – This helpful wallet card can be digitally filled in, printed out and presented to medical professionals so they know you have myasthenia gravis.
 The card will also help EMTs and medical providers understand how to treat your MG crisis.
 You can download the card to print out.
 This is the Spanish language version.

 List of all treatments and medicines – Include a list of ALL medications and vitamins you take, including dosage, unit amounts, and frequency.
 You can also include your pharmacy information.